-Yokkao offers the most visual and flashy gloves, with countless bright, unique designs and colour schemes.
+- Yokkao offers the most visual and flashy gloves, with countless bright, unique designs and color schemes.

-Therefore, we recommend Yokkao only if you have a good pair of “all-round” gloves and want an extra, flashier pair.
+Therefore, I recommend Yokkao only if you have a good pair of “all-around” gloves and want an extra, flashier pair.

 Fairtex Muay Thai Angular Sparring Gloves